The first step in rethinking speech is to recognise what you currently think about speech. But what does it even mean to ‘think about’ speech?

 A more interesting way

-Now let’s consider another way of ‘thinking about speech’.
+Now let’s consider a second way of ‘thinking about speech’.
 Click the arrow to hear two ordinary English sentences (short).
-Try to notice what is happening in your mind as you listen to them.
+Try to observe what is happening in your mind as you listen to them.
 (You might need to listen a couple of times to hear it well.)

 Did you find the speech hard to hear at first?